Kong/developer.konghq.com/app/_how-tos/enable-key-authentication-on-a-service-with-kong-gateway.md

         - key: hello_world
 {% endentity_examples %}

+## 3. Apply the configuration

+{% include how-tos/steps/apply_config.md %}

-## 3. Validate
+## 4. Validate

-After configuring the Key Authentication plugin, you can verify that it was configured correctly and is working, by sending requests with and without the API key you created for your consumer.
+After configuring the Key Authentication plugin, you can verify that it was configured correctly and is working, by sending requests with and without the API key you created for your Consumer.

 This request should be successful: